Stop, Look, and Listen #40

 Five things to look at:

-- wrote this post for his newsletter on how the community that once existed on Twitter has wholly reassembled on BlueSky, and why arguments BlueSky is an echo chamber miss the point that the migration of ideologically repelled users is Twitter’s rather than Bluesky’s problem.
+Dave Karpf wrote this post for his The Future, Now and Then newsletter on how the community that once existed on Twitter has wholly reassembled on BlueSky, and why arguments BlueSky is an echo chamber miss the point that the migration of ideologically repelled users is Twitter’s rather than Bluesky’s problem.

 Mihaela Mihai and Camil Ungureanu wrote for the London School of Economics’ EUROPP blog about the Alliance for the Union of Romanians and its singular brand of far-right populism, concerned with the perceived economic colonisation of Romania, and drawing on both Orthodox Christianity and environmentalism.